SFDO-Community-Sprints/DLRS-Documentation/docs/Issues/index.md

 While the DLRS development team is considering ways to make this behavior clearer or handle it more effectively, there’s no specific ETA for improvements at this time.

 The recommended solution is to schedule the RollupJob class to run periodically to clean up these records.
 Running it once a day or even once an hour should suffice for most users.
-Essentially, DLRS is functioning as expected—it’s just that this behavior is not widely known.
+[This is a post-install step we recommend.](https://sfdo-community-sprints.github.io/DLRS-Documentation/Post%20Install%20Steps/Post%20Install%20Steps.html) Essentially, DLRS is functioning as expected—it’s just that this behavior is not widely known.

 ### Why are my rollup totals out of date?